 Selz is ecommerce for growing businesses and can be used by sellers internationally including sellers in the United States, UK, Australia, Canada, and Singapore.
 The registration is easy.

 What is great about Selz is that there are no merchant accounts needed and no contracts or set up fees.

 You can cut and paste the customizable buy button on to a blog or website or embed a widget without any programming needed.
 Customers can make a purchase without leaving your site.

 This is a great improvement in the buying process for the customer compared to PayPal who redirects the customer away from your website.

 It is an excellent alternative to using a PayPal buy button on your blog or website as it can be used by international sellers and buyers.
 Great for small businesses who want to sell ebooks, software, files, or other digital downloads.
 The platform also directly integrates with all the most popular accounting platforms.

 All of these are good alternatives for PayPal.
 If you are thinking of peer to peer money transfer I personally would give Dwolla a try as a PayPal alternative.

-If looking to sell from a blog or website then give Selz a try as it’s easy to set up and use which means you can then invest extra time on promoting your business.
+If looking to sell from a blog or website then give Selz a try.
+It’s easy to set up and use which means you can then invest extra time on promoting your business.